Fan Fic / The Queen Who Fell To Earth

 - The Dreaded: Carlos the Gerbil is a dreaded magical terrorist that comes to Britain in order to attempt to upset the magical society born out of Harry's Impressing.
 Jin Tan Mu is also quite dreaded in China because of his fanatical zeal in destroying any magical community he finds.

-- Fate Worse than Death: Voldemort's ultimate fate is to become a muggle curiosity and science experiment.
+- Fate Worse Than Death: Voldemort's ultimate fate is to become a muggle curiosity and science experiment.

 - Percy Weasley, who decided to spy on a group of magical terrorists, was given a Draught of Living Death and then awakened, which meant he was awake but unable to interact with anyone.
 He was found before he went mad, fortunately.

 - Foreshadowing: many snippets, written in-story by Remus Lupin, state that there are many conflicts to come in the future, such as a war with the OPEC members.
+Sadly, unseen, due to Author Existence Failure.

 - Fluffy the Terrible: all of the dragons.